mozilla/open-innovation-curriculum/rapid-prototyping/content.md

 ### Guessing

-Guessing without direct experience provides nothing - except perhaps, some guesses sound more believable.
-It might also prove who is better at arguing - and in fact it's usually the better arguer, or higher-ranked person who tends to have the most success in guessing.
+<i class="fa fa-microphone"></i> Speakers Notes

+When brainstorming solutions it's easy to get stuck in the opinion stage.
+The loudest voice in the room, the highest ranked or most persuasive individual will often see their opinions adopted more quickly - but opinions are not proof.

 #### Activity

-Our goal is to build the fastest paper airplane, but we first need to answer a question: "Should we use cups or paper to build the main frame of our airplane, and why?"
+Our goal is to build the fastest paper airplane, but we first need to answer a question - what paper shape, is ideal for building paper airplanes?

-Organize people into groups of 4-5 people, and provide each group with:
-* 2 pieces of paper
-* 5 elastics
-* 5 clothes pins
-* 2 per cups
+Form groups of four, to discuss this question for 2 minutes:

+"Which paper shape, of those provided will lend to the best plane results and why?"

-1. Ask groups to share the more popular opinions emerging in their group.
+> <i class="fa fa-magic"></i> Ask groups to share the more popular opinions emerging in their group.
 Try to draw out whether there were any opinions dismissed early on, and what played a role in forming group opinion.
 Maybe there was never a consensus, draw this out as well.
 Key message **proving opinions is  hard and time consuming**.

 ### Experience

 In contrast, direct experience is about quickly experimenting with those opinions to gather information that tells you what actually works, or doesn't work.

+In the same groups:

+* Ask someone from each group to self-nominate as 'paper plane builder'.
+* Ask someone from each group to self-nominate as the 'paper plane tester'
+* Ask someone fro each group to self-nominate as the 'success tracker'

+Give each group, 3 minutes to create and test 3 airplanes that test which paper is best.
+When time is up, ask the following questions:

+1. What of the opinions phase was proven?
+2. What of the opinions phase was disproven?
+3. What did you learn that you couldn't have otherwise without actually trying these tests?
+4. To iterate quickly, what steps did you cut out (if any) to build your prototypes faster?
+.
+> <i class="fa fa-magic"></i> Try to draw out important points that support 'Doesn't Guess Learn' .
+If people proved their opinions, that's OK too - the emphasis is that experience is learning.

 #### Activity